AlexJBustillos/plantparenthood/README.md

   * be able to write a personal journal about adjustments I've made in my plant care routine, or tips I've learned along the way.

 ### Development Sprints and Process

 #### Sprint 1

+##### 1. Planned out routes and functionality
+See "Routes and Models" section for final outline of website structure
-Wireframes
+##### 2. Developed Wireframes
+First round wireframes show the initial vision for plant view and profile pages.
+##### 3. Developed Moodboards
 ![](/public/img/moodboard.jpg)
+I researched plant imagery and colors and created a moodboard.
+This helped identify the colors and mood I would be aiming for in my design.
+##### 4. Setup Trello Board
+Trello board status as Sprint 3 wraps.
+Sprints were color coordinated to help see what might be lagging behind.
+##### 5. Stubbed out Routes

 #### Sprint 2
 #### Sprint 3

-Pictured above - Trello board status as Sprint 3 wraps.

 ## Routes and Models